MaybeThisIsRu/smix-eleventy-starter/README.md

 Care is taken to have good contrast all around.

+Should you choose to include some animations, do make use of a custom media query for those who prefer no motion.

 ## Under The Hood.

 * __Prettier and editorconfig__ for consistent formatting.